 This is how you can create the layout in PowerPoint and import to Power BI.
 You can also directly download layouts into Power BI from https://powerbi.tips/layouts/.

-It is a .pbit file which you can download and open easily in your Power BI desktop.
-It is displayed in Power BI as shown in below image.
+It is a .pbit file that you can download and open easily in your Power BI desktop.
+It is displayed in Power BI as shown in the below image.

 Then you have to open the data source using Get data option, using which you want to create a report.
 After you load the data in Power BI, you can simply select the visuals you want to display and drag the columns from fields pane Check out How to Create a first Power BI Dashboard step by step.